Isometries/CryptoGallery_old/README.md

 # CryptoGallery

-CryptoGallery t is a simple way to store and view encrypted images in android.
+CryptoGallery is a simple way to store and view encrypted images in android.

 # Overview